mmundy42/DynamicGut/docs/prepare.rst

     {
         "EX_ascb_L_LPAREN_e_RPAREN_": 0.745862875,
         "EX_gncore2_LPAREN_e_RPAREN_": 0.1,
-        "EX_fol_LPAREN_e_RPAREN_": 0.1
+        "EX_fol_LPAREN_e_RPAREN_": 0.1,
         ...
     }

-There must be an entry in the diet file for every exchange reaction that is defined in the single species models.
-Any exchange reactions that are defined in the diet file but are not in any single species model are ignored.
+There are several ways to make an initial diet file.
+First, you can use the ``make_diet_from_models()`` function to create a diet file that contains all of the exchange reactions from a list of single species models.
+You can either set the bound of every exchange reaction to the same value or use the bound from the first model that contains the exchange reaction.

+Second, you can manually create a file with the data.
+You also might need to edit the diet file created by ``make_diet_from_models()`` to adjust the bounds on specific exchange reactions so all members of the community can grow on the diet conditions.

+Third, you can get a diet file from another source.
+The format of the diet file is the same as the format used by COBRApy for setting the medium on a model.

+Any exchange reactions that are in at least one of the single species models and not in the diet conditions have their bound set to 0.

 Create an initial density file
 ------------------------------